Initialization¶

 Warm start¶

-CWatM can write internal variables to a netCDF file for choosen timesteps.
-These netCDF files can be used as the initial conditions for a suceeding simulation.
+CWatM can write internal variables to a netCDF file for chosen timesteps.
+These netCDF files can be used as the initial conditions for a succeeding simulation.

-This is useful for establishing a steady-state after a long-term run and then using this steady-state for succeding simulations or for an every day run (forecasting mode)
+This is useful for establishing a steady-state after a long-term run and then using this steady-state for succeeding simulations or for an everyday run (forecasting mode)

 Warning